programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 6
 ```

 This returns the value in the first row, second column.
 From here, you could run a summary on one row or column of data without having to count the number of terms in the data set.
-For example, typing `summary(mtcars[,1])` into the console and hitting Enter would give the summary for the miles per gallon the different cars use in the `mtcars` data set:
+For example, typing `summary(mtcars[,1])` into the console and pressing 'Enter' would give the summary for the miles per gallon the different cars use in the `mtcars` data set:

 ```
 > summary(mtcars[,1])